Scifabric/pybossa/doc/user/tutorial.rst

    **flickrperson**.

-Loading the above endpoint will load the skeleton and trigger the JavaScript functions to get a task from the PyBossa server and populate it in the HTML skeleton.
+Loading the above endpoint will load the skeleton and trigger the JavaScript functions to get a task from the PYBOSSA server and populate it in the HTML skeleton.

-The header and footer for the presenter are already provided by PyBossa, so the template only has to define the structure to present the data from the tasks to the users and the action buttons, input methods, etc. to retrieve and save the answer from the volunteers.
+The header and footer for the presenter are already provided by PYBOSSA, so the template only has to define the structure to present the data from the tasks to the users and the action buttons, input methods, etc. to retrieve and save the answer from the volunteers.